sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 SFTP does not support two-factor authentication.
 If your server requires it,
-add the following lines to your ssh config to allow Sublime to reuse a connection opened in the terminal.
+add the following lines to your SSH config to allow Sublime to reuse a connection opened in the terminal.

 ```